richardhundt/luv/README.md

 ### file:stat()

 Stat the file.
-Same return value as for `luv.fs.stat`
+Same return value as for `ray.fs.stat`

 ### file:sync()